Arc the Lad III: Plot

 The second to be found is the Eternal Tree, which is in the temple ruin where Theo receive his power as a cardist.
 After arriving at the temple, they are once again confronted by the spirit of Nol and confirmed that the temple did house the Eternal Tree, though only the roots remain.
 After they succeeded in calming the guardian of the temple with the help of Lieza, her monsters and Poco, they head into the depth of the earth to search for the relic.
 On their way, Theo heard a cry for help from a seedling monster and decided to help him.
 The monster then said that he's a part of the "Mother's Tree".
 With the guidance of the seedling, they reach the Eternal Tree's root only to find it was badly decomposed and was eaten by Rootybus, a centipede-like monster that has an extremely strong regenerative technique.
 Proving impossible to beat it in the current state, the team withdraw for the moment.
-While thinking of a way to stop its regenerative ability, the seedling monster asked Theo to cardish him as he say that he has the power to stop Rootybus' regenerative ability.
+While thinking of a way to stop its regenerative ability, the seedling monster asked Theo to cardish him as he says that he has the power to stop Rootybus' regenerative ability.
 When Theo replied that once he used his card he will die, the seedling said that he can't die, for he is eternal.
 Having faith to that, Theo cardished the little monster and used him at Rootybus, which caused him to change shape into a scorpion-like monster.
 That made his regenerative ability rendered useless and the team make a short work of it.
 As they wonder if the roots will be enough to use, Theo searched for the little monster and found a seed on the floor.
 Recalling the little monster's word, Theo hurried to the surface and planted the seed.
 The seed grows into a giant tree in a matter of seconds and bear fruits similar to the shape of the seedling monster.
 The tree shed a branch for Theo and they receive the Eternal Tree's branch at last.